 2026 Fare Policy Update

 In partnership with Biddeford Saco Old Orchard Beach Transit (BSOOB), Greater Portland Metro is engaging in a fare policy review in Winter/Spring 2026.
-This process is likely to result in changes to fares, and fare policies, for BSOOB and Metro on or shortly after July 1, 2026.
+This process is likely to result in changes to fares, and fare policies, for BSOOB and Metro.
+The proposed changes are planned to take effect on August 1, 2026.

 Background